 Statement No. 84, Fiduciary Activities.
 The Statement intends to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
 To that end, Statement No. 84 establishes criteria for identifying fiduciary activities of all state and local governments and clarifies whether and how business-type activities should report their fiduciary activities.
 Statement No. 84 is effective for reporting periods beginning after December 15, 2019.
-Management has determined this Statement does not have a material impact on the District's financial statements.
+Fund balance has been restated in adoption of the accounting pronouncement.
+See note 7 for prior period restatement.